 Jane has ordered items and will collect these.

-Action : Helen Appleyard to speak to Jane about sourcing a bouncy castle.
+Action : Helen Appleyard to speak to Jane about sourcing a inflatables.

 Bins :

 Action : Helen Appleyard to check the cost of 3 large recycling bins and 3 large general waste bins.
 This is not likely to be more than £100 and it was agreed that six bins would be sufficient.